pmkr/pmkr/README.md

 ## Configuration

-The actually used configuration can be exported with the `pmkr config:export` command.
+The `pmkr config:export` command can be used in order to get an overview about the actually used configuration.

 The main configuration blocks are: